 Benga coal mine

-The Benga coal mine in Mozambique is a metallurgical coal mine being developed by International Coal Ventures Limited (ICVL), a consortium 65 per cent owned by Indian government-owned companies and 35 per cent owned by Tata Steel, a subsidiary of Tata Group.
+The Benga coal mine in Mozambique is owned by International Coal Ventures Limited (ICVL), a consortium 65 per cent owned by Indian government-owned companies and 35 per cent owned by Tata Steel, a subsidiary of Tata Group.

 The company's primary focus was on the Benga licence area in the Moatize area which was adjoined by licences held by the Brazilian company, Companhia Vale do Rio Doce (CVRD).
 Riversdale reported that "a major feasibility study is being undertaken by CVRD to establish a major coal mine with associated rail and port facilities on its concessions containing 2.4 billion tonnes of coking and steaming coal.
 Based on geological evidence, the coal bearing series being mined at a nearby coal mine and intersected by CVRD on their licences extends across the Benga Licence.
 Coal outcrops on the Benga Licences, and data from drilling on each side of the Benga Licence, creates a strong likelihood of hard coking coal resources across these licences."
 The company stated that its initial intention was to develop plans for a 2 million tonne per annum export project.
 It also stated that "it is envisaged that further exploration will help identify thermal coal resources with a view to establishing the viability of local power stations."